Baily Cargill

-Career
+Club career

 AFC Bournemouth

 Born in Winchester, England, Cargill grew up as a Southampton fan and had a season ticket for the club.
 After spells at the academies of Leicester City and Southampton, Cargill joined AFC Bournemouth's youth ranks, which Cargill stated he joined the club's U13 academy and turned professional in 2012.
 After a loan spell with A.F.C.
 Totton and Welling, Cargill signed his first professional contract on a one-year contract in April 2013.

 After making an impressive display in the pre-season friendly and his loan spell at Welling at the first half of the 2013–14 season, Cargill signed a two-year and a half contract, keeping him until 2016.

 In effort of making a first team breakthrough ahead of the 2014–15 season, Cargill made his first senior appearance for Bournemouth on 12 August 2014 as a centre-back in a 2–0 League Cup win at Exeter City, and seven days later, on 19 August 2014, he was rewarded with a place on the bench in Bournemouth's 2–1 defeat to Nottingham Forest in the Championship.
 The defender retained his place for the next round of the League Cup on 26 August as Bournemouth beat Northampton Town 3–0, and also played in the third round 3–0 victory at Cardiff City on 23 September and the Cherries' 2–1 win over West Bromwich Albion in the fourth round on 28 October.
 His impressive display earned him a contract extension, keeping him until 2017.
 Then, Cargill started in the match against Liverpool in the fifth round of the Football League Cup, which Bournemouth lost 3–1.
 During the match, Cargill unintentionally made headlines after having a wig, which "fell off his head, and onto the pitch".
 One of his teammates, Harry Arter came to his defence after he believed that The Independent wrote an article about Cargill and accused the newspaper "bullying".
 Although the club were promoted to the Premier League next season, Cargill went on to make six appearances for the club.